• Home

 We invite you to partner with us in this sacred work.
 Your generosity directly supports:

-• Training and support for seminarians, catechists, and religious leaders
+- Training and support for seminarians, catechists, and religious leaders, fostering vocations support.

-• Construction and renovation of chapels, schools, and health centers
+- Construction and renovation of chapels, schools, and health centers through the Tabora Mission Appeal.

-• Outreach to rural villages with the sacraments and Gospel message
+- Outreach to rural villages with the sacraments and the Gospel message, which includes TAA BORA radio broadcasts.

 "No gift is too small.
 Each act of giving is a step toward transforming lives with the light of Christ."